-- 44.6 A staff member (excluding a long-term casual staff member) who returns to duty after absence on parental leave will: - a) Unless agreed otherwise with the staff member, return to the position which they occupied immediately prior to such an absence.
+- 44.7 A continuing or fixed term staff member who returns to work after parental leave (paid or unpaid) will: - a) Unless agreed otherwise with the staff member, return to the position which they occupied immediately prior to such an absence.
 The staff member may negotiate a return to work on a fractional time basis by agreement with their supervisor in accordance with the provisions of clause 25 (Flexible Work Arrangements); or - b) In the event that the position they occupied immediately prior to such absence is not available due to reorganisation of the work unit, they will be appointed to a position equivalent in status and salary scale to the position formerly occupied.
-The location of that position will be one which is mutually agreed between the staff member and the University.

-44.7 A long-term casual staff member who returns to duty after absence on parental leave is entitled to return to the position which they held immediately prior to such absence.
+The location of that position will be one which is mutually agreed between the staff member and the University. - 44.8 A long-term casual staff member who returns to work after unpaid parental leave is entitled to return to the position which they held immediately prior to such absence.
 If the position no longer exists and the staff member is qualified and able to work in another position, the staff member is entitled to return to that position.